coolbkv/ftpDownloadUpload/README.md

 # ftpDownloadUpload
 Ftp Download and Upload Using VB.NET
-This project can be used to download FTP file via VB.NET Please download WinSCP from NuGet Package before running this in visual studio
+Use this project, if you want to learn ftp connection via VB.NET This project can be used to download FTP file via VB.NET Please download WinSCP from NuGet Package before running this in visual studio